National Association of Australian University Colleges: Social Events

 A full social program is the tradition of the annual conference.
-From our staple events such as Merch-Swap, Charity Auction and Wine & Cheese night, to new and innovative events including NAAUChella, NAAUCing Dead, Barn Dance and Welcome to Country, NAAUC introduces new event ideas to colleges that focuses on inclusiveness and engagement.
+From our staple events such as Merch-Swap, Charity Auction, Opening Dinner and Welcome to Country, to new and innovative events including NAAUC Runway and Charity Fair.
+NAAUC introduces new event ideas to colleges that focuses on inclusiveness and engagement.
 Night outings to renowned landmarks and activities unique to the host city are also popular, and in the past have included trips to the Fremantle Prison, AFL games at the Melbourne Cricket Ground as well as others.
 In-house functions and a black-tie ball held at the end of the conference week are a highlight for many.

 State associations

 South Australia

 The South Australian Association of University College Clubs (SAAUCC) is an association of the five undergraduate residential colleges located in Adelaide, South Australia.
 The college clubs involved are Aquinas College, Flinders University Hall, Lincoln College, St. Ann's College and St. Mark's College.
 Its primary function is to organise and stage sporting contests between the five colleges, especially for the Douglas Irving Cup, as well as inter-college social events.
 It is also responsible for intercollege-relations and discipline.

 The independent Lutheran Seminary is not currently a member of SAAUCC.

 The representative body for SAAUCC is the SAAUCC committee.
 Each individual college committee's President and two Sports Secretaries are automatically elected to the SAAUCC committee.
 In addition, each college may elect a further member from their community (not necessarily from their College Club Committee).